 4. Skillet Apple Pie Biscuits

-Put away that pie crust and take out your cast iron skillet.
+Put away that pie crust and take out your cast iron skillet for this dessert recipe.
 These Skillet Apple Pie Biscuits use pieces of biscuit dough and dip them in cinnamon sugar.
 A hearty helping of canned apple filling is layered on top and sprinkled with another layer of cinnamon sugar then dressed with a vanilla glaze.

 If you crossed an apple crisp and an apple cobbler together with a cinnamon bun, this is what you would get and it is dang delicious.